frederikb96/obsidian-codeopen/README.md

 }
 %>
 ```
 We assume that the **new folder should be place in the attachments folder** of the current note.
-The template prompts you to enter a folder name, creates a new `.foldercode` file in the attachments folder, and inserts a relative link to the file in the current note.
+The template prompts you to enter a folder name, creates a new `.codeopen` file in the attachments folder, and inserts a relative link to the file in the current note.

 ### Step 3: Configure a Shortcut in Obsidian